LukeMcCulloch/3D-linear-wave-resistance/docs/index.rst

 Notes
 ------------

-- This version tested on OSX only
+This version tested on:

+- OSX
+- Linux